Conformal dynamics at infinity for groups with contracting elements: Preliminary

-The topological type of horofunction boundary is independent of the choice of basepoints, since if $d(x, y_n)-d(o, y_n)$ converges as $n\to \infty$, then so does $d(x, y_n)-d(o', y_n)$.
-Moreover, the corresponding horofunctions differ by an additive constant: so we will omit the upper index $o$.
-Every isometry $\phi$ of $\mathrm Y$ induces a homeomorphism on $\bX$:
+The topological type of horofunction boundary is independent of the choice of basepoints, since if $d(x, y_n)-d(o, y_n)$ converges as $n\to \infty$, then so does $d(x, y_n)-d(o', y_n)$ for any $o'\in \U$.
+Moreover, the corresponding horofunctions differ by an additive amount: so we will omit the upper index $o$.
+Every isometry $\phi$ of $\U$ induces a homeomorphism on $\hU$:

 According to the context, both $\xi$ and $b_\xi$ are used to denote the boundary points.